Ole Miss Rebels football: Arkansas

-Ole Miss first played Arkansas in 1908, with Arkansas winning that game 33–0.
-They would play each other many times, though sporadically, over the next several decades, including two meetings in the Sugar Bowl in 1963 and 1970; Ole Miss won both Sugar Bowl matchups.
+Ole Miss first played Arkansas in 1908, with Arkansas winning 33–0.
+They played each other many times, sporadically, over the next several decades, including two meetings in the Sugar Bowl in 1963 and 1970; Ole Miss won both.

-The two teams have played each other annually since 1981.
-In the 1980s, Arkansas dominated the Rebels.
-The 1990 meeting between the two teams ended memorably.
-Having the ball inside the Ole Miss 20 and trailing by 4 with seconds remaining, Arkansas needed a score.
+They have played each other annually since 1981.
+In the 1980s, Arkansas dominated.
+The 1990 game ended memorably.
+Having the ball inside the Ole Miss 20 and trailing by 4, with seconds remaining, Arkansas needed a score.
 The Hogs handed the ball to running back Ron Dickerson who seemed to have an open path to the endzone.
 At the goal line, Safety Chris Mitchell stopped Dickerson at the one yard line as time expired.
 In 1991, Arkansas joined the Southeastern Conference.
 The next year the SEC divided into two divisions.
 Both teams were placed in the SEC West.
-Ole Miss won the first conference contest in Little Rock by a score of 17–3.
+Ole Miss won the first conference contest in Little Rock 17–3.

 During the 2000s, the rivalry was reignited by a series of close games and coaching changes.
 The 2001 Ole Miss–Arkansas game set an NCAA record for most overtime periods played (7).
-Arkansas won that game 58–56 off a 2-point Rebel conversion that got stopped just short of the goal line.
+Arkansas won 58–56 off a 2-point Rebel conversion that got stopped just short of the goal line.
 Since then, five FBS football games have reached seven overtime periods.
-In November 2007, Houston Nutt resigned as the head coach for Arkansas and was hired as Ole Miss' head coach a week later.
-2008 saw the first game between Ole Miss and Arkansas after Nutt left Arkansas to coach Ole Miss.
+In 2007, Houston Nutt resigned as Arkansas head coach and was hired by Ole Miss' a week later.2008 saw the first game between Ole Miss and Arkansas after Nutt left Arkansas to coach Ole Miss.
 The Rebels kicked a field goal with less than 3 minutes remaining to go up 23–14, but Arkansas scored with a minute left.
 Arkansas was awarded with the recovery of an onside kick, but received a penalty for offensive pass interference before turning the ball over on downs.
 Ole Miss and Nutt won 23–21.
-The following season, Ole Miss won 30–17 led by running back Dexter McCluster who had over 200 all purpose yards, including a 60 yd touchdown in the 3rd quarter.
-In 2010, Arkansas finally beat their former coach Houston Nutt after a 38–24 game in Fayetteville.
+The following season, Ole Miss won 30–17 led by running back Dexter McCluster who had over 200 all purpose yards, including a 60 yd touchdown.
+In 2010, Arkansas finally beat Nutt after a 38–24 game in Fayetteville.
 In 2015, the Rebels' 52–53 loss to Arkansas saw them fall out of first place in the SEC West and lose the division.

-Through 2025, Arkansas leads the series, 37–33–1 but Ole Miss has won seven of the last nine, including the last four in a row.
+Through 2025, Arkansas leads the series, 37–33–1, but Ole Miss has won seven of the last nine, including the last four in a row.